AymenEcharghaoui/intelligently-weighted-finetuning/README.md

 This repository accompanies the paper "Intelligently Reweighting Multiple Reference Models for Direct Preference Optimization of LLMs," written by Skyler Wu and Aymen Echarghaoui and submitted as a final course project to Stanford University's [CS 329H: Machine Learning from Human Preferences](https://web.stanford.edu/class/cs329h/) course, taught by Professor Sanmi Koyejo and Dr. Andy Haupt.

 **Environment Setup and Dependencies + Expected Runtime and Computational Requirements:** all experiments were run on Google Colab Pro+ using single NVIDIA A100 High-RAM instances with 80 GB of GPU memory each.
 The only additional packages the Colab user needs to install can be done via the following: `! pip install bitsandbytes==0.46.0 accelerate==1.7.0`.
-If the reader is
+If the reader is interested in running our code locally, they can install all requirements via `pip install -r requirements.txt`.

 We consider these settings to be the minimum requirements for running our experiments as even with these A100 instances, significant engineering (see our paper Appendix) was necessary to fit experiments in memory and with reasonable runtime.
 All experiments for `UltraFeedback` take 1.5 to 2 hours per seeded trial, while all experiments for `SafeRLHF` take 0.5 to 0.75 hours per seeded trial.

 **Repository Structure - File Organization - Reproducibility:**
 The following maps the method names used in code to the ones used in the paper :